fsociety0XX/fsociety0XX/README.md

 ## I'm a Software Developer!!

 - 📫  Reach out to me [here][website]
-- 👾  I’m currently learning MongoDB
 - 🤍  I love to collaborate with other developers for unique projects
 - 🔥  I love to write technical blogs to support our community
+- 👾  I’m currently learning MongoDB
-- ⚡  Fun fact: I love to draw and read books and blogs
+- ⚡  Fun fact: I also like reading books and blogs

 ### Languages and Tools: